yasuss/finance-account/README.md

-﻿# Деплой приложения
+## Deploy applications

-## Предварительная установка
+## Pre-installation

-Требуется установить docker и docker-compose
+Requires docker and docker-compose to be installed

-### Команда для установки docker:
+### Command to install docker:

 npm install -g docker

-### Команда для установки docker-compose:
+### Command to install docker-compose:

 npm install -g docker-compose

-### Команда для запуска docker:
+### Command to start docker:

 systemctl start docker

-## Развертывание приложения:
+### Deploying the application:

-Для создания образа приложения (серверной и клиентской части) выполняем команду в корневой папке проекта
+To build the application image (server and client parts), run the command in the root folder of the project

 docker build -t finance-account .

-Для поднятия образа приложения и postgres выполняем команду в корневой папке проекта
+To raise the application image and postgres, run the command in the project root folder

 docker-compose up -d

-## Остановка контейнеров:
+## Stop containers:

 docker-compose down

-## Удаление образов:
+## Deleting images:

 docker image prune